dcunited001/dcunited001.github.io/_posts/2017-10-01-ode-to-transcendance.md

 scintilla do press, wedge and lathe forms woven around their vessels.

 You can discover anything.
 You can rediscover anything.
-That's what i'm doing.
-Except i don't know what i'm discovering.
+That's what I'm doing.
+Except I don't know what I'm discovering.

 Find that tear of growing dew that wells on your hearts' pedals.
 It is one of love and one of sadness, but if it grows so open your heart.